 Demystifying the GMAT: Understanding the Exam Structure and Scoring

-If you’re considering pursuing a graduate degree in business, you’ve likely heard of the GMAT.
 The Graduate Management Admission Test is a standardized exam required for admission to many MBA and other business programs.
 Despite its importance, the GMAT can be a mysterious and intimidating exam for many test-takers.
 In this article, we’ll demystify the GMAT by explaining its structure and scoring system.

 The GMAT consists of four sections: Analytical Writing Assessment, Integrated Reasoning, Quantitative, and Verbal.
 Each section is designed to test a different set of skills, and the exam as a whole is intended to measure your readiness for graduate-level business studies.
 Understanding the content and format of each section is key to preparing effectively for the GMAT.
 In the next section, we’ll break down each section of the exam in more detail.